International Business, Minor

 Saint Louis University's minor in international business provides students with the opportunity to develop an understanding of the skills necessary for business activities to succeed in a global economy.

-The international business minor helps students develop an understanding of the various economic, political and cultural variables that affect business activities of international companies.
-It also allows students to develop knowledge of how companies can manage international operations effectively on a global scale.
+SLU's international business minor helps students develop an understanding of the various economic, political and cultural variables that affect the business activities of international companies.

 Additional prerequisite: MATH 1200 College Algebra (3 cr).